goabstract/Awesome-Design-Tools/README.md

 * [PageCloud](https://www.pagecloud.com/) — the fastest and most customizable website builder that allows anyone to create their ideal website.
 * [PaintCode](https://www.paintcodeapp.com) — vector drawing app that instantly converts drawings into Swift, Objective-C, JavaScript or Java code. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)
 * [Pinegrow](https://pinegrow.com/) — a professional visual editor for CSS Grid, Bootstrap 4 and 3, Foundation, responsive design, HTML, and CSS.
-* [px.div](https://www.pxdiv.com) — Proper site build tool for developers and designers.
+* [px.div](https://www.pxdiv.com) — a proper site build tool for developers and designers.
 * [Readymag](https://readymag.com/) — a visually-pleasing tool for designing on the web from landing pages to multimedia long-reads, presentations and portfolios.
 * [Sparkle](https://sparkleapp.com/) — the easiest way to make a real website, no code, no jargon. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)
 * [STUDIO](https://studio.design/) — design from scratch, collaborate in real time and publish websites.